If you’re wanting to learn music production or DJing, chances are you’re looking at attending a school or course for music production.

-But there are a small number of schools that might be worth it if you’re willing to put in the effort.
+That being said, there are a small number of schools that might be worth it if you’re willing to put in the effort.
 So to save you time, we’ve curated our top picks from among the sea of educational resources.

-Note: Wanting to learn music production?
+Note: Wanting to learn electronic music production?
 Sign up for our FREE video training that will get you started on the right path.